nowhereman999/nfp09/README.md

 - Go back and remove some of the commented-out IF-ELSE-ENDIF comments.
   I originally kept them, but stopped including them as I converted more files beause it just made things harder to read.

+### Integration and documentation

+Kottke's historical documentation is useful, but no longer completely accurate for NFP09.
+I have used it as the basis for the interface documentation that can be found in [nfp09-abi.s](abi/nfp09-abi.s).
+That file also contains all of the equates necessary to use NFP09 in a way that won't pollute your application's own symbol namespace with a bunch useless junk.

 ### Testing